 There are two formal charity organisations that allow the public to plant trees in commemoration or celebration of a life or special event.
 Life for a Life (click on 1990s tag) already has two plots well established near Chew Piece plantation but are full for future plantings.
 They are accepting planting in Chew Piece itself but check first because the area is not suitable for people with mobility issues

 The video shows two machines working together.
 The cutting machine is guided by the driver using a computer in the cab which can measure the length of logs required.
-The tree is felled and whatever surplus is removed, then the branches are stripped and finally the trees cut into regular sized logs.
+The tree is felled and whatever surplus is removed, then the branches are stripped and finally, the trees cut into regularly sized logs.
 The other machine picks up the logs and places them on an extraction vehicle which takes the logs to the roadside for loading onto a wagon.

 Apologies for the wobbly picture at times – it is only a personal record and was never meant for a website.